 - Daily Observations and recording of those observations using checklists and other means of adjusting the personalized learning plans and facilitating the teachers' work in recording and communicating each student's progress.
 This documentation will be made available to students and parents/guardians at any time upon request. - Student Portfolios of their best work will provide our students, their teachers and parents/guardians with a powerful means of assessing working knowledge across all areas of the curriculum throughout the year. - Group Projects and Collaborative Presentations will enable students and teachers to evaluate their skills at working cooperatively to solve problems, developing effective leadership, sharing and coordinating tasks and communicating efficiently. - Progress Reports based on observation and linked to the individualized learning plan will be analyzed by teachers, students and parents/guardians.
-Issued approximately 4 times per year, these will assess academic progress as well as personal growth and development. - Teacher Conferences will be held at the beginning and end of each academic year with students and their parents/guardians to establish or review learning plans, goals and progress.

-• Standardized Testing will begin in third grade with the required New England Common Assessment Program (NECAP), and will be given in accordance with the state's timelines.
-Additionally, any state and national testing requirements will be integrated into this schedule as dictated by the law.
+Issued approximately 4 times per year, these will assess academic progress as well as personal growth and development. - Teacher Conferences will be held at the beginning and end of each academic year with students and their parents/guardians to establish or review learning plans, goals and progress. - Benchmark Testing will be done to assess student skills in the critical areas of reading and math using nationally recognized assessment programs.
+These assessments will take place at least once early in the year and once mid-year to support teacher planning and evaluate student growth. - Standardized Testing state and national testing requirements will be integrated into this schedule as dictated by the law.